Cornelis Musch: Career

 Musch also made himself useful to foreign diplomats.
-King Louis XIII of France acknowledged this when he created Musch an écuyer (squire) in September 1632, on the recommendation of Cardinal Richelieu, for services rendered to French diplomacy (i.e. the Dutch government had no secrets for the French one, thanks to Musch).
+King Louis XIII acknowledged this when he created Musch an écuyer (squire) in September 1632, on the recommendation of Cardinal Richelieu, for services rendered to French diplomacy (i.e. the Dutch government had no secrets for the French one, thanks to Musch).
 When the Franco-Dutch alliance was renewed in 1636 all members of the commission of the States-General who negotiated the treaty received liberal gratuities from the French Crown, but Musch received the largest: 20,000 livres.

 Besides state secrets, almost anything was for sale, as far as Musch was concerned.
 He was accused of altering the resolutions of the States-General that he was supposed to enter in the register, presumably for a consideration.
 He also played a central role in the patronage system of the Republic.
 Offices and other favors could be obtained from the stadtholder and the States-General if Musch received the required consideration.

 Such practices would be considered "corrupt" nowadays.
 In those days, however, they might be considered reasonable perks of the office, as long as they remained within certain bounds.
 By common consent, Musch went beyond those bounds, but because he was such an important part of the Orangist regime under Frederick Henry and his son and successor William II, Prince of Orange, Musch managed to get away with it to almost the end of his life.

 However, he was known to have played an important role during the coup d'état of William II against the Holland Regents in August 1650.
 When William suddenly died in October, Musch was exposed to the wrath of the newly resurgent Regents, who decided to make an example of him.
 He was made the subject of an investigation into the coup, and of his corrupt practices.
 This may have convinced him to take his own life on 15 December (though the exact circumstances of his death are unclear).
 His motivation would have been that a conviction would have brought confiscation of his fortune, which amounted to an estimated 2,000,000 guilders at his death.
 Thus, he protected his heirs.

 After his death Joost van den Vondel wrote the following satirical epitaph: